From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 • Incomplete filling

-A well-designed injection mold ensures consistent part quality across thousands—or millions—of cycles.
+A well-designed injection mold ensures consistent quality across thousands or even millions of production cycles.

 Poor Tool Design Leads To: